Cornelius Tiebout: Biography

 Among young Tiebout's many engravings during 1790-1793 are 47 illustrations in The New York Magazine; or, Literary Repository.
 His engraving of Trinity Church, New York City, appears in the first issue of this magazine, dated the first day of 1790.
 Each issue of the Magazine that includes a Tiebout engraving also presents, on the contents page, an announcement about the engraving.
 The accompanying articles provide details of historic interest.
-Among the 47 subjects are the Federal Edifice in New York City (March, 1790; now Federal Hall), Columbia College (May, 1790, now Columbia University)), Mount Aetna, (November, 1790, now Mount Gibello, in Sicily), West Point (March, 1791, now United States Military Academy), Plan of the City of Washington (June, 1792, Washington, D.C.), and views of rivers, historic residences, and churches.
+Among the 47 subjects are the Federal Edifice in New York City (March, 1790; now Federal Hall), Columbia College (May, 1790, now Columbia University)), Mount Aetna, (November, 1790, now Mount Etna, in Sicily), West Point (March, 1791, now United States Military Academy), Plan of the City of Washington (June, 1792, Washington, D.C.), and views of rivers, historic residences, and churches.
 The publication of these engravings in the New York Magazine was of great importance to Tiebout's early career.
 The publisher, T. and J. Swords, approved of Tiebout's "costly copperplate engravings", and they published a map by Tiebout in issues of the New York City Directory for the years 1789-1793, 1795, and 1796.
 These directories and other Tiebout engravings can be viewed online from the New York Public Library.

 It seems likely that all published maps engraved by Tiebout appeared before he moved from New York to Philadelphia in 1800.
 These include separate maps of southern states and northern states in 1789.
 In view of Tiebout's published engravings before 1790, along with other evidence, it is biographically notable that the year 1777—widely published as the year of Tiebout's birth—is less acceptable than the estimate "1773?" given elsewhere.
 (Another source indicates that Tiebout was born in 1770.
 His siblings, for whom documentation exists, were born during 1754-1767.)

 Tiebout engraved the title page, dated 1789, of Survey of the Roads of the United States of America by Christopher Colles, and possibly he engraved some of the maps in the Survey and taught Colles's daughter Eliza how to do so, leading to recognition of Eliza as the earliest female American engraver.